 Busses Los Cabos to Loreto

-Aguila bus lines do go from Los Cabos direct to Loreto in 9 hours, with breaks. $840 pesos, or about $75USD.
-From the Loreto bus terminal a taxi can take you to your hotel for about $5.
+Aguila bus lines go from Los Cabos direct to Loreto in 9 hours, with breaks. $1360 pesos, or about $85USD.
+From the Loreto bus terminal a taxi can take you to your hotel for about $8.
 Aguila can also be found at the bus terminal on the malecon in La Paz.
-Their website has not been functioning for a while, but I’ll leave it here in case they fix it.

 Bus Tijuana to Loreto

 Fly into San Diego and take the Crucero bus directly to Tijuana Central bus terminal for $15-$20.
 You can purchase tickets in advance online for this shuttle.
 Alternately, you can take any bus to the San Ysidro/Tijuana crossing, then walk across the border and choose from any of the waiting taxis for an exciting $20-$25 ride to the Central Bus terminal.

 From Tijuana to Loreto is a 20-24 hour ride which stops on occasion for bathroom breaks and snack purchase, including one longer stop for dinner.
 There are many sales agents in the Tijuana terminal, and several serve Loreto.
 I’ve traveled on Aguila and would recommend them.
 Carry a blanket or extra warm clothes with you.
 Also a few snacks, pesos, peso coins for bathroom access, and some toilet paper.
 It helps to speak some Spanish here, though you can get by with patience and perhaps a pencil and paper for the numbers.
 Cost is about $150USD.
-From the Loreto bus terminal a taxi can take you to your hotel for about $5.
+From the Loreto bus terminal a taxi can take you to your hotel for about $8.

 It costs about $230 pesos or $20USD for a taxi-van to hotels in downtown Loreto.
 Come prepared with the name of your hotel.
 Town is small.
 The taxi-vans do the rounds and stop at all the hotels they need to, and they know where they are.
 If you’re staying at an Air BnB you might want to have the names of the nearest cross-streets or landmarks and the address if it has one.